Doug Altman: Professional career

 Doug Altman graduated in 1970 with an honours degree in statistics from Bath University of Technology, now the University of Bath.
 His first job was in the Department of Community Medicine, St Thomas’s Hospital Medical School, London.
 He then spent 11 years working for the Medical Research Council's Clinical Research Centre where he worked almost entirely as a statistical consultant in a wide variety of medical areas.
 In 1988 Doug Altman became head of the newly formed Medical Statistics Laboratory (now Medical Statistics Group) at Imperial Cancer Research Fund (now Cancer Research UK), and in 1995 also became founding director of the Centre for Statistics in Medicine (CSM) in Oxford.
 In 1998 he was made Professor of Statistics in Medicine by the University of Oxford.

 Altman was chief statistical advisor to the British Medical Journal, where he was a member of the editorial "hanging committee", and co-convenor of the statistical Methods Group of the Cochrane Collaboration.

 Work on research integrity

+In 1994, he published an editorial in the BMJ where he argued that the poor use of statistics in medical research was scandalous.
+He wrote "What should we think about researchers who use the wrong techniques, use the right techniques wrongly, misinterpret their results, report their results selectively, cite the literature selectively, and draw unjustified conclusions?
+We should be appalled". and concluded "We need less research, better research, and research done for the right reasons".
+This started the ongoing discussion of research waste, which still persists today.